-Sensory Friendly Concerts, a new program designed specifically for children with Autism Spectrum Disorder and other disabilities, invites families with children ages 5–8 to enjoy small chamber works and participatory group songs in Soundbridge Seattle Symphony Music Discovery Center.
-The concert experience includes instrument exploration before or after the show, a meet-and-greet with the featured musicians, and a 35-minute performance hosted by a board-certified music therapist.
+Sensory Friendly Concerts, a program designed specifically for children with Autism Spectrum Disorder and other sensory sensitivities, invites families with children ages 5–8 to enjoy small chamber works and participatory group songs in the Founders Room at Benaroya Hall.
+The concert experience includes instrument exploration before and after the show, a meet-and-greet with the featured musicians, and a 35-minute performance hosted by a board-certified music therapist.
 This year we will highlight a different social skill at each concert, and offer opportunities for families to connect with one another within and outside of the concert setting.

 Other concert features include:

 - Flexible seating options, including sensory cushions and zones designated for sitting, standing and dancing

 - Comfortable lighting and lower volumes to accommodate visual and auditory sensitivities

 - Specially trained concert buddies available to greet families and guide them through the concert experience